 Qualitative properties of the relevant kernels are derived.
 We show that they necessarily have to be non-negative and unimodal both in the spatial and the frequency domains.
-It is also shown that all such kernels with finite support can be derived from generalized binomial kernels having a generating function of the form namely by discrete convolution with the family of kernels called the discrete analogue of the $Gaussian \ kernel$
+It is also shown that all such kernels with finite support can be derived from generalized binomial kernels having a generating function of the form

-$$\varphi_K(z) = C z^k \prod{i=1}^N (1 + \alpha_i z) \quad (k, N \in Z)$$ (1.6)
+$$\varphi_K(z) = C z^k \prod{i=1}^N (1 + \alpha_i z) \quad (k, N \in \mathbb{Z})$$ (1.6)

-We propose that there is only one reasonable way to define a scale-space for one-dimensional discrete signals comprising a continuous scale parameter where $I_n$ are the modified Bessel functions of integer order.
+We propose that there is only one reasonable way to define a scale-space for one-dimensional discrete signals comprising a continuous scale parameter namely by discrete convolution with the family of kernels called the discrete analog of the Gaussian kernel where I_n are the modified Bessel functions of integer order.
 Similar arguments applied in the continuous case uniquely lead to the Gaussian kernel.
 Some obvious discretizations of the continuous scale-space theory are discussed in view of the results presented.
 We show that the scale-space family equivalently is given by the solution to the semi-discretized diffusion equation: